 Signage often presents the last opportunity to provide advice to beach visitors.
 It is most effective when combined with supporting education and awareness campaigns.
 The problems encountered in the UK include:

-- Differing signs from location to location (i.e. all beach access points, patrolled areas, tourist walks etc).
+- different signs used from location to location (e.g. all beach access points, patrolled areas, tourist walks).

-- Confusion from information contained on signs (too little/too much/incorrect).
+- confusion caused by information contained on signs (too little/too much/incorrect).

-The guide and more information can be accessed from the RNLI website.
+You can get more information from the RNLI website.